toppa/Shashin/readme.txt

 **What's new in Shashin 3**

+* Support for Youtube and Twitpic.
+You can now mix and match photos and videos from Picasa, Youtube, and Twitpic
 * New, easier to read shortcode format (the old format is still supported)
-* Fixed issues many were experiencing with album synchronizing since Picasa switched to secure http service earlier this year
+* Fixed issues many were experiencing with album synchronizing
 * Cool jQuery based display of album photos and photo paging
 * Easier to use widget
-* More options for displaying album thumbnails: more than one size, random selections, etc.
+* Display photo and album thumbnails in any size
 * Includes the latest version of Highslide for displaying photos
-* Completely re-written codebase, designed to support future use with Flickr, YouTube, etc.

 **What's removed in Shashin 3**

-* Support for private albums.
-There are simply too many variations in web host PHP configurations and security settings for me to continue supporting this feature.
+* Support for private Picasa albums.
+There are simply too many variations in web host PHP configurations and security settings for me to continue supporting this feature
-* The [salbumlist] tag is deprecated - it will now render as a regular album thumbnail display (I intend to include a proper list layout in a future version).
+* The [salbumlist] tag is deprecated - it will now render as a regular album thumbnail display (I intend to include a proper list layout in a future version)
-* The "c" option for captions is deprecated (it is now treated as an "n").
+* The "c" option for captions is deprecated (it is now treated as an "n")
 * The Shashin 2 PHP functions you could call directly have been removed, and replace with a new one
 * The previous widgets have been replaced with a new one

 **Overview**

-Shashin has many features for displaying your Picasa photos and videos in your Wordpress posts and pages:
+Shashin has many features for displaying photos and videos from Picasa, Youtube, and Twitpic in your Wordpress posts and pages:

-* Show a gallery of your Picasa albums, including unlisted albums, and all the photos and videos in each album.
+* Show a gallery of all your albums, photos, and videos, with multiple options for organizing them
+* Use a jQuery based WYSIWYG media browser for easily adding photos, videos, and albums to your posts
 * Show your photos and vidoes with your favorite image viewer.
-Highslide is included with Shashin, but you can use a different viewer of your choice.
+Highslide is included with Shashin, but you can use a different viewer of your choice
-* Pick individual photos or videos to display, in any size supported by Picasa, including captions and EXIF data.
+* Pick individual photos or videos to display, in any size, including captions and EXIF data
-* Pick photos and videos from any combination of albums to display in groups of thumbnails.
+* Pick photos and videos from any combination of Picasa, Youtube, and Twitpic to display in groups of thumbnails
-* Show thumbnails of your newest photos and videos, from one or more albums.
+* Show thumbnails of your newest photos and videos, from one or more albums
 * Display album thumbnails for albums you choose, or all your albums, sorted however you like.
-Includes links to Google Maps.
+Includes links to Google Maps
-* Display any number of random photos and videos, from one or more albums.
-You can also choose to exclude certain photos or albums from random display.
+* Display any number of random photos and videos.
+You can also choose to exclude certain photos or albums from random display
 * Use a widget to display Shashin photos in your sidebar
-* Use a jQuery based WYSIWYG media browser for easily adding Picasa photos and albums to your posts.
 * Customize the Shashin and Highslide stylesheets to suit the theme of your site.
 * Internationalization: Shashin supports translations into other languages (please contribute a translation if you're bilingual!)
-* Schedule daily automatic synchronization of Shashin with your Picasa albums.
+* Schedule daily automatic synchronization of Shashin with your feeds from Picasa, Twitpic, and Youtube.

 == Installation ==